luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/Assignment_1-revised-Final-Report.md

 asynchronous messaging.
 Implementing an idempotent consumer pattern was essential for ensuring that operations such as inventory checks and updates are performed only once, regardless of how many times a message is received.
 This not only prevented data inconsistencies but also improved system resilience.

+One notable feature of our architecture was the use of Kafka, which, while powerful, frequently felt like a "black box" due to the opaque nature of its internal message handling.
+This opacity made it difficult to trace and debug issues in our message flows.
+We worked a lot with system prints to trace our progress and be able to see how we transformed our messages during the process.

+Furthermore, significant time was spent refining the business logic within each service to accommodate the complexities brought on by distributed processing and asynchronous communications.
+This emphasis on business logic, while necessary, diverted attention away from other potential optimizations and improvements to our system architecture.
+Consider prioritizing sustainable business logic for future projects.
+Balancing the application's administrative tasks proved challenging.

 **Team Collaboration and Workflow**